timstoop/cis-in-goss/README.md

 - Check with the actual CIS Benchmark.
 - Create a version for Jessie as well.
 - Add comments describing which section the check is for.
+- Items that cannot be easily transcribed into single checks:
+  - 8.2.4 (checks files that are mentioned in rsyslog.conf)